Microsoft Azure

 Compute: This comprises Cloud Services for creating cloud-based applications and APIs, Functions for serverless computing, Batch for containerized batch workloads, Service Fabric for microservices and container orchestration, and Virtual Machines and Virtual Machine Scale Sets.

-• The Virtual Network: which can connect to on-premise data centers, the Load Balancer, Application Gateway, VPN Gateway, Azure DNS for domain hosting, the Content Delivery Network, Traffic Manager, ExpressRoute dedicated private network fiber connections, and Network Watcher monitoring and diagnostics are just a few of the networking tools that Azure offers.
+- Among the networking tools that Azure provides are the Virtual Network, which can connect to on-premise data centers, the Load Balancer, Application Gateway, VPN Gateway, Azure DNS for domain hosting, the Content Delivery Network, Traffic Manager, ExpressRoute dedicated private network fiber connections, and Network Watcher monitoring and diagnostics.

-• Storage: Consists of a Data Lake Store, Backup, Site Recovery, Blob, Queue, File, and Disc Storage, among other things.
+- Storage includes, among other things, a Data Lake Store, Backup, Site Recovery, Blob, Queue, File, and Disc Storage.

-• Data + Analytics: HDInsight for Hadoop Spark, R Server, HBase, and Storm clusters are among the big data tools available in Azure.
+- Data + Analytics: Azure offers a number of big data technologies, including HDInsight for Hadoop Spark, R Server, HBase, and Storm clusters.

-• AI + Cognitive Services: With Azure, artificial intelligence-capable apps such as the Face API, Computer Vision API, Bing Web Search, Video Indexer, and Language Understanding Intelligent are developed.
+- AI + Cognitive Services: Apps with AI capabilities, like the Face API, Computer Vision API, Bing Web Search, Video Indexer, and Language Understanding Intelligent, are created using Azure.

-• Azure Active Directory, Key Vault, Security Center, and Multi-Factor Authentication Services are all included in Security + Identity.
+- Security + Identity includes Azure Active Directory, Key Vault, Security Center, and Multi-Factor Authentication Services.

-• Developer Tools: Contains cloud development services such as Xamarin cross-platform mobile development, Azure DevTest Labs, Visual Studio Team Services, and HockeyApp mobile app deployment and monitoring, among others.
+- Developer Tools: Offers cloud development services including Azure DevTest Labs, Visual Studio Team Services, HockeyApp mobile app deployment and monitoring, and Xamarin cross-platform mobile development, among others.